-; 3.
-How can you share your gratitude, to help someone else, to make a difference, to "pa it forward"? • 4.
-Have you had/Are you having problems with self-pity?
-Describe what you have felt self-pity about, and what you can do to positively address your self-pity "Love Menni "Love "I used I woul he ing yo d i ld is meaner than the person who is mean to herself." eals.
+- 3. How can you share your gratitude, to help someone else, to make a difference, to "pay it forward"?. - Have you had/Are you having problems with self-pity?
+Describe what you have felt self-pity about, and what you can do to positively address your selfpity

+"No one is meaner than the person who is mean to herself."
+"Love heals.
 It heals those who receive it and those who give it."
+Dr. Karl Menninger

-Dr. Karl ger our neighbor as you love yourself."
-Jesus to carry a butt-kicking machine around with me.
-When I made a mistake, kick my own butt for hours and hoursand hours."
-Old Timer in y, skid row, Detroit Self-compassion is an important, healthy characteristic.
+"Love your neighbor as you love yourself."
+Jesus

+"I used to carry a butt-kicking machine around with me.
+When I made a mistake, I would kick my own butt for hours and hours....and hours."
+Old Timer in recovery, skid row, Detroit

+- 5. Self-compassion is an important, healthy characteristic.
 It allows us to be kind to ourselves, and encouraging of ourselves.
 Many of us, though, have deficits in self-compassion.
 How do you behave toward yourself?
-Take a few minutes to evaluate how you often behave, on a scale of 1-3 (adopted from the Self-compassion evaluation scale of Dr. Kristen Neff; www.self-compassion.org) • 6.
-1. Almost never 2.
+Take a few minutes to evaluate how you often behave, on a scale of 1-3 (adopted from the Self-compassion evaluation scale of Dr. Kristen Neff; www.self-compassion.org) - 6. - 1.
+Almost never 2.
 Sometimes 3.
-Almost always 1.
-I disapprove and am judgmental of my flaws and inadequacies When I'm feeling down, I tend to obsess on all that's wrong try to be loving toward myself when I am feeling pain am intolerant towards those aspects of my personality that I dislike When I fail at something, I try to keep things in perspective When something upsets me, I get carried away with my feelings frequently feel ashamed of myself.
-8. . \ i When I make a mistake, I pick myself up, see what I've learned, and go right back at 9. .
-(Overall, I am accepting of myself, as I am 10 0.
-I have compassion for others who are hurting 1 1.
-I have a practice of accepting others and forgiving them if they make a mistake 7 VA/In at 1 can play to be a come proved constructed to word proved in 1.
-What I can do to become more compassionate toward myself: be mindful of when I judging myself, beating myself up, and then be willing to let it go share with my counselor my history of putting myself down and where did I get ideas like I had to be perfect, I'm inferior to others act in kind way toward myself, even if I don't feel like it (act with compassion and understanding and support toward myself, as I would a friend who was hurting
+Almost always - 1.
+I disapprove and am judgmental of my flaws and inadequacies. - 2.
+When I'm feeling down, I tend to obsess on all that's wrong. - I try to be loving toward myself when I am feeling pain. - 4.
+I am intolerant towards those aspects of my personality that I dislike. - 5.
+When I fail at something, I try to keep things in perspective. - 6.
+When something upsets me, I get carried away with my feelings. - 7.
+I frequently feel ashamed of myself. - 8.
+When I make a mistake, I pick myself up, see what I've learned, and go right back at it - 9.
+Overall, I am accepting of myself, as I am. - 10.
+I have compassion for others who are hurting. - 11.I have a practice of accepting others and forgiving them if they make a mistake. - 7.
+What I can do to become more compassionate toward myself:

+be mindful of when I judging myself, beating myself up, and then be willing to let it go share with my counselor my history of putting myself down and where did I get ideas like I had to be perfect, I'm inferior to others act in kind way toward myself, even if I don't feel like it (act with compassion and understanding and support toward myself, as I would a friend who was hurting